top of page

 Side-stepping the Bedouin peddlers, we got back in the car and headed down again on a one-lane paved road.
 Fr.
 Anthony pulled over at what seemed like the middle of nowhere and had us gear up with sunscreen, sunglasses, and hats.
 We began walking up the first hill with only a vague idea of where we were going and, by the end, we could not believe where we had gone.

 At the crest of the hill, we could see our destination in the gorge below.
 It was a shock to see a beautiful oasis in the middle of the nothingness: the fourth-century Monastery of St. George.
 There, a group of Eastern Orthodox monks keeps the traditions of secluded monastic life and provides a place for pilgrims to pause and pray on their way.
+The third-century Roman soldier and martyr St. George remains to this day the patron saint of Christians in the Holy Land, and his tomb is venerated in the Orthodox church of Lod (Lydda in Acts 9).
+His image on horseback killing a dragon is often chiseled into the lintel of Palestinian front doors.

 The trail leading down to the monastery was full of pilgrims on foot and on the backs of donkeys.
 After trekking down the steep trail into the Wadi Kelt gorge for half an hour in the dry desert heat, we arrived at the holy oasis.
 What a beautiful feat of architecture, appearing to be carved out of the cliffs themselves.